There’s no doubt that Kajabi and WordPress are great platforms to showcase your business and digital content.

 - Create landing pages for your digital products.

 - Connect with your customers inside the platform.

-- Advertise your digital products using different marketing tools.
+- Advertise your digital products using different advanced marketing tools.

 - And much more.
 Read more Kajabi features in our review.

-Kajabi is also proud to provide a simple and beginner-friendly interface for its subscribers.
+Also, Kajabi offers a simple and beginner-friendly interface for its subscribers.
 You don’t need to learn to have custom coding knowledge, add tech-savvy plugins, or hire other people to do stuff for you.
 It has an easy learning curve when compared to a WordPress website.

 Although Kajabi is an all-in-one platform, it still gives you enough freedom to integrate third-party tools that you choose.

-You can see what features to expect and all the things you can do on the Kajabi website.
+You can see what features to expect and everything you can do on the Kajabi website.
 Also, take advantage of Kajabi offers like the extended 30-day free trial.

 What is WordPress?